AlainPaillou/JETSONSKY/README.md

 sudo pip3 install --global-option=build_ext --global-option="-I/usr/local/cuda/include" --global-option="-L/usr/local/cuda/lib64" pycuda

+IMPORTANT : Check your system path for cuda location and name.
+Maybe you will have to modify the include and lib64 PATH, depending of the name of the CUDA directory on your system

 In the Lib directroy, you will find ZWO drivers for linux (ZWO SDK ArmV8 for linux).